-In its simplest form, playing piano by ear means recognizing the difference between higher and lower notes plus different patterns of timing.
+In its simplest form, piano playing by ear means recognizing the difference between higher and lower notes plus different patterns of timing.
 Let’s break that down… but first:

 Are You Tone Deaf?

 Occasionally someone emails me and says something like, “I want to learn to play by ear, but I’m tone deaf.”
-Sometimes they don’t even care about ear training specifically, they just insist that learning how to play piano is too hard, because they’re “tone deaf.”
+Sometimes they don’t even care about ear training specifically, they just insist that learning how to play piano is too hard because they’re “tone deaf.”
 They’ve ruled out the possibility that they can handle even easy piano songs to play on piano.